stephengroat/tealium-java/README.md

 ## How To Get Started

-* Check out the [Getting Started](https://community.tealiumiq.com/t5/Mobile-Libraries/Mobile-160-Getting-Started-With-Java/ta-p/15325) guide for a step by step walkthrough of adding Tealium to an existing project.
+* Check out the [Getting Started](https://community.tealiumiq.com/t5/Mobile-Libraries/Tealium-for-Java/ta-p/15325) guide for a step by step walkthrough of adding Tealium to an existing project.
-* The public API can viewed online [here](https://community.tealiumiq.com/t5/Mobile-Libraries/Tealium-Java-APIs/ta-p/15484), it is also provided in the Documentation directory
-* There are many other useful articles on our [community site](https://community.tealiumiq.com).
+* There are many other useful articles at the [Tealium Learning Community](https://community.tealiumiq.com).

 ## Contact Us